lakshayvermaa/git-for-devops/README.md

 ## Contribution

-Feel free to fork the repository, make changes, and submit a pull request if you'd like to contribute additional Git commands or improvements to the file..
+Feel free to fork the repository, make changes, and submit a pull request if you'd like to contribute additional Git commands or improvements to the file.